OS/2 Trace Tools v. 20201213 (13/12/2020, Steven Levine) |

 FINDPID = yes/no no

-PID = hexadecimal PID none
+PID = hex or decimal PID none

 All configuration commands are optional, although a typical configuration